Sparsh9990/Sparsh9990/README.md

-👋 Hi, I'm Sparsh Sharma!
+#### 👋 Hi, I'm Sparsh Sharma!
 A recent graduate in CS Major from Simon Fraser University.
-Having Accomplished 85% of Business Administration Minor requirements I'm focused on Business Analytics and Software development located in Toronto, ON, Canada.
+Having accomplished 85% of Business Administration Minor requirements I'm focused on Business, Data Analytics and Software development located in Toronto, Canada.

 ## 👨🏻‍🎓 About Me 👨🏻‍💼
 Passionate Business Analyst and Software Developer with a solid foundation in computer science and business strategy, blending analytical thinking, creativity, and technical expertise to deliver innovative Business solutions.
 Fusing tech expertise with a knack for business administration, I'm driven by the vision of creating impactful AI/programming solutions inspired by Jarvis from Iron Man.
 I thrive on opportunities to learn, grow, and drive innovation in the ever-evolving tech landscape.